+We are a family owned/operated business: Alex Spencer and his nephew Will Holdridge.
 Since 2010, we have been selling fish to top Seattle restaurants (Canlis, Sitka + Spruce and others) through our sister outfit Northwest Bounty Wild Foods.
 And now for the first time you can have this fish delivered to your neighborhood with our community supported fish-share: Bestcatch Seattle.

 How it Works:

 We have some of the best fish world and more and more of our Washington-caught fish is being frozen and shipped out.
 We believe that this local treasure should be honored by keeping it fresh and selling it locally.
-To this end, we get fish only from Washington fishermen who use sustainable methods.
+To this end, we get fish only from small boat Washington fishermen who use sustainable methods.
 We then whisk the fresh catch into Seattle, usually a day after it was caught!

 The Fishing Seasons: